Public Policy Conference Registration Open

 Reyes of Comedy After-Party: A CHCI Alumni Association Party with a Purpose

 CHCI Joint Board & Advisory Council Meeting (Private)

 Chair’s Gala Private Reception (Invite Only)

-36th Annual Awards Gala
+37th Annual Awards Gala

 Gala Entertainment Finale (Open to all Gala guests)

 Learn more at www.chci.org.

 Copyright 2014 Congressional Hispanic Caucus Institute, Inc.